MicrosoftLearning/mslearn-postgresql/Instructions/Labs/12-explore-azure-ai-extension.md

     ![Screenshot of the Overview blade of the resource group with the Delete resource group button highlighted by a red box.](media/12-resource-group-delete.png)

-4. In the confirmation dialog, enter the name of the resource group you are deleting to confirm and then select **Delete**.
+4. In the confirmation dialog, enter the resource group name you are deleting to confirm and then select **Delete**.